rj-price/rj-price.github.io/_pages/about.md

 Hi!
 I'm Jordan 👋

-- I'm a wet lab molecular biologist turned bioinformatician.
+- I'm a molecular biologist turned bioinformatician.
 - I am currently a junior group leader at NIAB in Cambridge, UK.
 - My research focusses on functional genomics and biotechnology of fungi important for food, viticulture and agriculture.
 - I use a combination of molecular and computational approaches to understand the links between genome evolution and biological traits.
-- I also occasionally dabble in plant genomics.
+- I also dabble in plant genomics.